-The project participants are Anaconda Ambiental Empreendimentos Ltda. of Brazil and Araúna Investimentos e Participações Ltda of Brazil.
+The project participants are Anaconda Ambiental Empreendimentos Ltda. of Brazil and Araúna Investimentos e Participações Ltda of Brazil and Brasmetano Indústria e Comércio Ltda. of Brazil.
 The host Party is Brazil.
-Brazil meets all relevant participation requirements.
+No Annex I Party has yet been identified.
+Brazil meets all relevant participation requirements and has provided written approval of voluntary participation in the project.

 The project proposes collection and combustion or flaring of the landfill gas (LFG) captured at the Anaconda Landfill.
-By flaring landfill gas, the project results in the reduction of CH_4 emission, that is real, measurable and give long-term benefits and that are additional to what would have occurred in the absence of the project.
+By flaring landfill gas, the project results in the reduction of CH_4 emission that is real, measurable and give long-term benefits and that are additional to what would have occurred in the absence of the project.
 Given that the project is implemented as designed, the project is likely to achieve the estimated amount of emission reductions.